ocpi/ocpi/mod_cdrs.md

 ##### Request Body

-In the post request the new CDR object is send.
+In the post request the new CDR object is sent.

 <div><!-- ---------------------------------------------------------------------------- --></div>
 | Type                            | Card. | Description                             |